hamed-rezaee/bloc_dependency_manager/README.md

 ### Architecture Overview

-1. **`BlocManager`** - A singleton class that provides centralized BLoC registration, lazy loading, and listener management.
+1. **`BlocManager`** - A singleton class that provides centralized BLoC registration, and listener management.
 2. **`StateDispatcher`** - Manages and dispatches state emitters, which are used to handle and distribute BLoC state changes.
 3. **`BaseStateEmitter`** - An abstract base class for creating custom state emitters that define how different states should be handled for specific listeners.
 4. **`BaseStateListener`** - An interface to define actions for listeners to respond to BLoC state changes.